 What: Women can help fill the global IT gap

-- More than 1.4 million computing-related job openings will exist by 2020, with only enough computer degree graduates to fill 30% of them.
+- 1.2 million computing-related jobs will exist in the U.S. by 2022, with only enough computer degree graduates to fill 39% of them.

 - Women earn 57% of all U.S. undergraduate degrees but only 18% of undergraduate computer and information sciences degrees.

 - Only 24% of Chief Information Officer positions at Fortune 100 companies were held by women.